NinerBull/tRP3_RPNameInQuests/README.md

 ## Features
-With this addon, it accesses info from your currently selected Total RP 3 Character Profile, and with it :
+With this addon, it accesses info from your currently selected Total RP 3 Character Profile, and with it:

 * It can replace your character's OOC name (e.g. `Bestwarreu`) with your TRP3 IC name (e.g. `Sir Obvious Testman`) in Quests, Gossip Text, and Says/Yells/Emotes from NPCS!
 * You can select how NPCs address you - Title, First Name and/or Last Name, or a combination!
 * You can also choose to swap your OOC Race and Class Name (e.g. `Orc / Warrior`) with your TRP3 IC Race and Class (e.g. `Ogre / Brawler`) in the same text!